Pat Monahan: Career

-He inducted Journey into the Rock and Roll Hall of Fame on April 7, 2017.
+Monahan inducted Journey into the Rock and Roll Hall of Fame on April 7, 2017.

 Other projects

 In 2001, Monahan appeared on the Celebrity Top of the Charts Edition of ABC's hit TV game show Who Wants to Be a Millionaire, winning $US125,000 for Camp Ronald McDonald.

 Monahan is the voice of Driver Dan in the children's show Driver Dan's Story Train, which debuted on Sprout on November 1, 2010.
 In early 2013, Monahan played the role of Neil Redding in a Season 3 episode of CBS's Hawaii Five-0, titled "Paʻani" ("The Game"), which aired on February 18, 2013.
 In 2009, Monahan appeared in episode eleven of the sixth season of CSI: NY, alongside Kim Kardashian.
 As of March 20, 2018, he is featured as a guest singer in the Broadway musical Rocktopia.

 Monahan made an appearance singing his hit song from 2009, "Hey Soul Sister", as well as a new Train song "Mai Tais" Feat.
 Skylar Grey on Season 2, Episode 8 "He Came By Night" of CBS's Magnum PI, which aired on November 15, 2019.
 Monahan has also appeared on musical mystery game show I Can See Your Voice as a guest panelist.